rcazzara/seldovia/_people/Crawford_Hettie_M_Conrad.md

 last_name: Crawford
 maiden_name: Conrad
 first_name: Hettie M.
-birth_date: 1905-03-21
+birth_date: 1908
+birth_location: Bether, Alaska
-death_date: 1905-06-03
+death_date: 1981-06-16
 cemetery_plot: 531
 source_file: Cemetery Directory
 ---
 # Henrietta "Hettie" HULTBERG Crawford

-## 1908, Alaska – June 16, 1981, Seldovia, Alaska

 **Henrietta Maria "Hettie" HULTBERG Crawford** was one of four children born to John Oliver Hultberg and Helen Alarpakorak in the Bethel district of Alaska, about 1908.
 Her mother was the daughter of Herman Bever and was born in Quinahok.
-Her father was a miner from Illinois and he left Alaska and lived the rest of his life in California.
+Her father was a miner from Illinois and after several years he left Alaska and lived the rest of his life in California.
 Helen later married Karl Konig and in 1920 Hettie and her sister Freida were living with their stepfather and Helen’s Konig children in McGrath.
 Since Hettie and Freida are listed with the last name Conrad, their mother may